Updated: Jun 23

 Body & mind & spirit balance!

 One is intimately connected to the other, and its integration is vital.
-If you have been following already my programmes, notice that I have already introduced glutamine in your life.
+If you have been following already my programmes, I might have already introduced glutamine in your life.

 Do you understand that the combination of lots of water and glutamine in your food habits, and plus gratitude goes far beyond words?
 The combination of these elements can have a positive impact on the balance of body, mind and spirit!